Sameerbeedi/Genes-to-Gyms/README.md

 - **Genetic Data**: Contains genetic information of individuals, used for training and testing the model.

 ## How to Run the Project
-1. Clone the repository to your local machine: git clone https://github.com/Sameerbeedi/Genes-to-Gyms.git
+1. Clone the repository to your local machine:<br>
+  git clone https://github.com/Sameerbeedi/Genes-to-Gyms.git

 2. Navigate to the project directory: